Share on social media

 Five years after the events of Return of the Jedi (1983) and the fall of the Galactic Empire, The Mandalorian follows a lone bounty hunter in the outer reaches of the now lawless galaxy.
 He’s hired to retrieve “The Child” (better known as Baby Yoda) but chooses to go on the run to protect the infant rather than collect the bounty on him.

-Do you need another reason besides Baby Yoda?
-Thanks to this adorable little chip off the old green block, The Mandalorian became a must-watch show for the fledgling Disney+ streaming service when it first launched and has continued to be the beating heart of the Star Wars universe in its second season.
+It has tied for the most Emmy nominations in 2021 with 24, including Best Drama Series, and The Mandalorian became a must-watch show for the fledgling Disney+ streaming service when it first launched.
+It has continued to be the beating heart of the Star Wars universe in its second season.

 The second season takes the opportunity to go even deeper into Star Wars lore, giving us living, breathing, three-dimensional versions of characters only seen in animation before, including badass Jedi Ahsoka Tano, played by Rosario Dawson, and fellow Mandalorian Bo-Katan, played by Katee Sackhoff (now fully embodying the role she voiced in Star Wars: The Clone Wars).
 We also find out that The Child has a name: Grogu (but he’ll always be Baby Yoda to true fans).